In this article

 To avoid any of the negative circumstances above, it is important to have a plan of action in advance.
-If you believe that you will consume alcohol later in the day, seek different ways of moving about without the need to start your own car.
+If you believe that you will consume alcohol later in the day, seek different ways of moving about without the need to drive your own car.
 Nowadays, there are convenient, economical transport services available that can take you where you want to go.

 Similarly, if you believe that you suffer from alcohol dependence or abuse, it is important to seek professional medical help.
 Healthcare specialists can provide you with a series of steps and actions to guide you through withdrawal, minimize your risk of overdose, resource recommendations and set you on your path to recovery.